 No pet parent wants to hear that their fur baby needs surgery.
-Even if it’s just a routine procedure, such as spaying or neutering, the thought of surgery can be very scary for the people and pets involved.
+Even if it’s just a routine procedure, such as spaying or neutering in Avon, the thought of surgery can be very scary for the people and pets involved.

 Choosing the right veterinary practice to do the surgery is the first and most important step.
 Once you have peace of mind about the professionals you have chosen, you can entrust your pet to their care.
 Knowing your pet is receiving compassionate treatment will ease your mind when your pet is in surgery.

 To make your pet’s surgery the least stressful for you and them, here are some important guidelines.

 Your pet’s surgical journey will begin with a consultation.
 Your pet may need one of the following surgical services: